-- In CAPOW, the term "partner" gets lobbed about quite a bit to Ship Tease eventual Official Couple Talon and Samui.
+- In CAPOW, the term "partner" gets lobbed about quite a bit to Ship Tease eventual Official Couple (and professional partners) Talon and Samui.

 - The Venture Bros.
 Return to Spider-Skull Island begins with Dr. Venture admitted to a hospital emergency ward.
 Brock goes to follow him in but is stopped by a doctor.